Echo-Chat-Systems/docs/api/markdown/processes/Authenticate.md

 ```

 Where
-- `sign-challenge`is a random 128 byte string
+- `sign-challenge` is a random 128 byte string
 - `encrypt-challenge` is a random 128 byte string encrypted using the user's public encryption key

 ### Response

-The client will send back the completed challenges in the
+The client will send back the completed challenges in the following JSON object.

 ```json
 {